…….. drinking… a wake up call

 Our Depressed Thoughts can sound to others as: ‘I’m a failure’, ‘It’s my fault,’ ‘Life’s not worth living’, ‘Nothing good ever happens to me’, ‘People would be better off without me, ‘‘I’m worthless’

-The idea of Milton Erickson’s people coming to therapy to change our future is key to helping with Depression.
+The idea of Milton Erickson’s people coming to therapy to change their future is key to helping with Depression.

 Michael Yapko ,clinical psychologist, marriage and family therapist, Southern California,